ainth/Navigable/README.markdown

 * Navigable gives you a data structure to work with.
 You have 100% markup control, and it's all in the templates.
 * You can determine if a nav element occurs before/after an active element.
 * Flexibility.
 Need the current sub-navigation separate from the main nav list?
 Need whichever navigation tier the current page is on all by itself?
-Need the sub nav tree of a specific element?.
+Need the sub nav tree of a specific element?

 ####Requires:
 PHP5
+Only tested on WordPress 3.1

 Usage
 ------